eebbesen/eulagy/README.md

 * EULAgy uses Amazon Comprehend to create a csv from EULA text
 * EULAgy is designed to work on AWS Lambda, but can also be run from the command line

+*NOTE: EULAgy is an MVP and work to make it more flexible are in progress.*
+*In particular, code changes are required to remove hard-coded `eulagy` bucket name throughout the application!*

 ## Using
 ### AWS Lambda